LucasSilbernagel/LucasSilbernagel/README.md

 # Hi, I'm Lucas!
 I'm a software developer based in Toronto, Canada.

 I specialize in front-end development, and I've been working in the industry since 2020.
-My contributions can be found in the codebases of an environmental nonprofit, a cleantech startup, a quantum computing startup, and an online casino and sportsbook.
-I'm passionate about creating remarkable and accessible user experiences that everyone can enjoy.
+I thrive in ambiguous, fast-paced environments, consistently driving rapid iteration and improvement in large-scale codebases.
+I'm a strong communicator and enjoy partnering with cross-functional teams to accelerate product delivery.
+My focus is on delivering high-quality, accessible, and performant user experiences, balancing big-picture design thinking with urgent execution.
 ## Tech stack

 - As a graduate of a web development bootcamp, I have a strong foundation in modern __HTML__ and __CSS__.